 It's also worth checking out if you have a local qaurry - aggregates can be collected at great prices, and they often have a wider selection.
 Builders merchants usually have a relationship with the local quarries so you could always try with them.
 Remember you're asking for an angular stone 5-10mm in diameter!
 Can be a little bigger if not using for walking over.

 Not all stones you purchase will be ready for application, in fact most are covered in a silt deposit.

 Make sure to wash the silt and other debris away from the stones prior to use.
 Once clean, you can let them dry and apply your Easihold!
 Just remember, stones as shown in this bag are too large for application with Easihold.
 If you’re using existing stones, try to remove any dirt or debris prior to application, and leave them to dry before applying Easihold.

 A couple of good examples....

-Here we have 8mm Ice Blue stone chppings - incredibly popular for gardens recently.
+Here we have 8mm Ice Blue garden stones chppings - incredibly popular for gardens recently.
 Here we have chosen the smaller size, to suit the application of Easihold.
 Ice Blue is also available in a larger sizes.